DLG2

 Disks large homolog 2 (DLG2) also known as channel-associated protein of synapse-110 (chapsyn-110) or postsynaptic density protein 93 (PSD-93) is a protein that in humans is encoded by the DLG2 gene.

 Function

 Chapsyn-110/PSD-93 a member of the membrane-associated guanylate kinase (MAGUK) family.
 The protein forms a heterodimer with a related family member that may interact at postsynaptic sites to form a multimeric scaffold for the clustering of receptors, ion channels, and associated signaling proteins.
 Alternatively spliced transcript variants encoding distinct isoforms have been described but their full-length nature has yet to be completely determined.

-Model organisms

-Model organisms have been used in the study of DLG2 function.
-A knockout mouse line, called Dlg2tm1Dsb was generated.
-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty four tests were carried out on homozygous mutant mice and five significant abnormalities were observed.
-Both sexes had atypical indirect calorimetry and DEXA parameters.
-Females also had decreased body weight, decreased circulating HDL cholesterol levels, and increased susceptibility to bacterial infection.

 Interactions

 DLG2 has been shown to interact with GRIN2B, KCNJ12.